brendanAlbert/occProgQAForum/flask_sqlite/README.md

 is ``` dir ```  this is windows version of mac's ``` ls ```

 ##### command to type to start the app
-Using your computer's respective command line, you can proceed once you are in the directory containing your start.py file Type ``` python3 start.py ```
+Using your computer's respective command line, you can proceed once you are in the directory containing your start.py file.

+Type ``` python3 start.py ```

 If all is well you should see
 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL-C to quit)